jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 but have licenses compatible with your organization's policies in order to prevent legal risk.
 Further,
-both manually and aided by tools,
-SCA points at those components that have vulnerabilities that are listed in public databases or have been disclosed by security testers,
+both manually and aided by SCA tools, this method points at those components that have vulnerabilities that are listed in public databases or have been disclosed by security testers,